lkuoch/react-movey/README.md

   > During the early stages of the app, I had planned a list of features that would be awesome but had to shelve some due to time contraints.

-  > Bootstrapping everything took quite a large chunk of time so I decided to just implement the minum
+  > Bootstrapping everything took quite a large chunk of time so I decided to just implement the minumum

-  > I am happy to talk about a lot of these, I think you would find them really interesting.
+  > I also mostly put everything in one component but just given the time limit it seemed most appropriate

 ---